Grandmother’s Potato Soup Recipe

 Dairy-Free Potato Soup

-To make this soup dairy-free, simply replace the milk and butter called for in the recipe with dairy-free substitutes.
+To make this soup dairy-free, replace the milk and butter called for in the recipe with dairy-free substitutes.
 A delicious option for dairy-free milk for this soup is coconut milk.
 I prefer to use the canned version for the added creamy texture.
-For the butter, there are plant-based butters readily available.
+For the butter, there is plant-based butter readily available.
 Use your favorites!

 Other Favorite Soup Recipes: